rwdroge/pug2024OTEL/README.md

 Now that we have our Agent key file that contains the secret and server configuration details, it's time to go ahead with the installation of the Command Center Agent!

 #### Tasks:
-> only when using OpenEdge Command Center Server
+> This first step is only required when using OpenEdge Command Center Server
 1. Create and download an Agent Key file that you can use during the OpenEdge Command Center Agent installation
 2. Start the OpenEdge Command Center Agent Installer (PROGRESS_OECC_AGENT_1.3.0_WIN_64.exe)
 3. Click **Next** in the Introduction section